 Bomcosy has an LED “filament” bulb that has a great, fun look.
 It is energy saving LED without the unusual look like other LED bulbs.
 Actually, the yellow filaments look very cool.
 The Bomcosy bulb might seem expensive, but let’s put it into perspective.
 The life span is estimated at 30,000 hours.
 Even if you leave the light on 24/7, it would still last almost 3 1/2 years!
 No more bulbs inevitably burning out at an inconvenient time.

 I used to roll my eyes when my mom did this, but it really is eco-friendly and cost-wise.
 I don’t washout sandwich-size, but I do wash and reuse quart-size and larger.

 Instead of throwing out leftovers, designate 1 or 2 nights a week to be leftover night.
 Saves time, money, and garbage.
+Compost scraps, if possible.

-Carpool or take public transportation.
+10. Carpool or take public transportation.

+Catch rain water to water plants.
 Put a large plastic garbage can (or any container) under your drain spout to catch water from the roof during rain.
 Using plastic gallon milk jugs to transport, use that water for your garden, plants and bushes.